 For example, an article about a new social media platform could conclude with how this digital offering plugs the readers into what is relevant today, whether they are 26 or 62.

-If you opened your document with a scenario, story, or vignette, revisit that scene.
-It works well for many types of articles and tends to personalize and add interest to weighty information.
+If you opened your document with a scenario, story or vignette, revisit that scene.
+It works well for many types of articles and tends to add interest to weighty information.

 For example, if your article is about gun control, go back to your opening scene about Parkland or Shady Hook.